 Overview

-The energy sector of Montenegro is small, with only 396,000 customers and overall demand of approximately 3,500 gigawatt hours (GWh) annually.
-Electricity production in Montenegro for 2021 totaled 3,160GWh.
-The majority of electricity in Montenegro is produced at the Pljevlja coal-fired Thermal Power Plant as well as the Perucica and Piva Hydropower Plants.
+The energy sector of Montenegro is small, with only 396,000 customers and overall demand of approximately 3,000 gigawatt hours (GWh) annually.
+Electricity production in Montenegro for 2022 totaled 2,731 GWh, which is 13.6 percent less than in 2021.
+Most of the electricity in Montenegro is produced at the Pljevlja coal-fired Thermal Power Plant as well as the Perucica and Piva Hydropower Plants.

 Montenegro signed the Agreement of the Electro-Energetic Community for Southeastern Europe on January 1, 2015, which resulted in opening its energy market to competitors.

-The country has the potential to develop additional hydro power plants given its abundance of rivers and streams as well as solar and wind energy plants.
+The country has the potential to develop additional hydro power plants given its abundance of rivers and streams, as well as solar and wind energy plants.
 Montenegro only uses approximately 20 percent of its hydro potential.
-To fully develop this sector, Montenegro will need to upgrade its transmission and distribution network.
+New hydro projects have faced resistance from local communities and environmental groups.
+If Montenegro tries to further develop this sector, it will need to upgrade its transmission and distribution network.

 Opportunities

-Solar power plants - Due to its sound geographical position, Montenegro is rich in solar radiation.
+Solar power plants – Due to its sound geographical position, Montenegro is rich in solar radiation.
 Areas which enjoy the highest solar radiation are located in southern Montenegro (particularly the area around the cities of Bar and Ulcinj) and in the area around the capital city of Podgorica.
-There is also a growing interest in renting state-owned land for construction of on-ground installed solar power plants.
+There is also a growing interest in leasing state-owned land for construction of on-ground installed solar power plants.
+Some U.S. companies have invested in solar power plants construction.
 In these instances, when an investor is interested in the construction of a PV power plant in a certain area, a public tender for a 30-year lease of state-owned land may be executed.

 The city of Podgorica issued plans for the construction of a ground mounted solar power plant at Velje Brdo, with an installed power capacity of at least 50 MW.
 In October 2018, a consortium including Fortum, the state-owned energy company EPCG, and Sterling & Wilson International Solar FZCO won a public tender to build a solar power plant in Ulcinj.
 The consortium has proposed building 250 MW of solar power in Ulcinj.

 Two wind farms in Montenegro - Krnovo, with a capacity of 72MWh, and Mozura, with a capacity of 46MWh - are currently in operation.
 In June 2021, EPCG shareholders approved construction of the 55MW Gvozd wind farm with Austria’s Ivicom Holding.
-The estimated value of the project is EUR 58 million.
+The estimated value of the project is $61 million.
 In August 2020, the Montenegrin Government signed a contract for the construction of 70MW wind park on Brajici with German company WPD Windmanger.
-The project is worth EUR 101 million.
+The project is worth $107 million.

 Investment in Oil and Gas – In late 2013, Montenegro invited international oil and gas companies to bid on exploration licenses for offshore blocks, based on seismic data which showed favorable conditions for hydrocarbon deposits off of Montenegro’s deep-water coast.
 The GoM has signed concession agreements with two consortia: the Italian-Russian consortium Eni/Novatek for four blocks and the Greek-British consortium Energean oil/Mediterranean oil & gas for one block.
 The Montenegrin government also signed concession agreements for exploratory offshore oil and gas drilling, which began in March 2021, although preliminary results indicate that the drill site is not feasible for exploitation.